jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 1.1 - Import Flask

-@pytest.mark.app-import-flask In order to create a flask application, Import the `Flask` class and the `render_template` function from `flask` at the top of the `jobs/app.py` file.
+@pytest.mark.app-import-flask In order to create a flask application, import the `Flask` class and the `render_template` function from `flask` at the top of the `jobs/app.py` file.

 ## 1.2 - Create a Flask Application